 CIR Defends Efforts of Michigan Voters

-CIR was the only party who challenged BAMN’s demand that the amendment be delayed.
-After the District Court ordered the amendment’s delay, CIR filed an emergency appeal to the Sixth Circuit.
-The Sixth Circuit recognized that the District Court had no authority to delay the amendment and pointed out that it was unlikely to be invalidated under the constitution.
-With this early victory from the Sixth Circuit, the case returned to the District Court where Judge Lawson denied BAMN’s motion for Summary Judgment.
+Following our early victories at the Sixth Circuit and state court, the case returned to the District Court where Judge Lawson denied BAMN’s motion for Summary Judgment.
 The court held that the Amendment did not violate the constitution and that Michigan voters had spoken.

 BAMN appealed this ruling to the Sixth Circuit.
 A new panel of the Sixth Circuit reversed the District Court and held that the amendment did violate the Constitution because it altered the political process in a manner that placed minorities at a disadvantage.
 The court justified this holding under what is known as the “political process doctrine.”
 This doctrine holds that an otherwise constitutional action by voters or their elected officials can be declared unconstitutional if the result places minorities at a disadvantage in the political process.

-After the Sixth Circuit panel issued its ruling, the case was appealed to an en banc panel of the Sixth Circuit.
-That panel affirmed the political process doctrine and the case was appealed to the Supreme Court.
+After the Sixth Circuit panel issued its ruling, the case was appealed to the en banc Sixth Circuit, which affirmed the political process doctrine.
+Michigan appealed the case to the Supreme Court.

-On appeal to the Supreme Court, CIR argued that courts may not dis-empower voters from deciding how to govern their state.
+On appeal to the Supreme Court, CIR filed a brief as a respondent supporting Michigan, which argued that courts may not dis-empower voters from deciding how to govern their state.
 All parties agreed that a university is not required to use racial preferences under the constitution, but BAMN took issue with how racial preferences were ended in Michigan.
 Even though the amendment was enacted in accordance with Michigan law by an overwhelming majority of voters.

 Justice Kennedy, writing for the plurality of the Supreme Court, upheld the amendment.
 As he explained, “It is demeaning to the democratic process to presume that the voters are not capable of deciding an issue of this sensitivity on decent and rational grounds.”